mahyaret/mahyaret.github.io/p/about.md

 <img src="/img/about/20160709_115131.jpg" height="300">
 </p>

 As a programmer, personally, I'm passionate about developing Free Software.
 “Free software” means software that respects users' freedom and community.
 I believe users should have the freedom to run, copy, distribute, study, change and improve the software.
 I think when users don't control the program, the program controls the users.
 The developer manages the program, and through it controls the users.
 A nonfree or “proprietary” program is, therefore, an instrument of unjust power.
-During high school, I published an article on open source and free software philosophy in an Iranian newspaper (Khabar newspaper) which you can find [here](https://drive.google.com/open?id=0B2qUWADY_c8kZEdGV0RVTW4zYzA) (in Persian).
+During high school (2004), I published an article on open source and free software philosophy in an Iranian newspaper (Khabar newspaper) which you can find [here](https://drive.google.com/open?id=0B2qUWADY_c8kZEdGV0RVTW4zYzA) (in Persian).